athenarc/Bip-Ranker/README.md

 scripts failing.
 On smaller graphs (e.g., dblp) this can be done using local checkpointing.
 Naturally, checkpointing on hdfs is IO-heavy, and hence leads to slower execution, however our trials so far show that for large graphs (e.g., Bip), using local checkpointing leads to errors and failure.

+## Output format of Scripts

+All scripts of this repository produce their output in a common format (detailed at the end of this Section).

+Apart from the ranking score calculation itself, which differs per script, all scripts also include a common post-processing procedure, which adds to the output files information about the class of each paper based on its score (i.e., the percentile of top scores which they fall in)..
+Additionally this post processing step writes tou the standard output the cutoff scores separating the various percentiles.
+These messages are required to facilitate the updates in FiP!
+Finder's data).

+Te output format of all scripts is a tab separated 3-column format consisting of the follofinw data:

+ > <paper_id> <ranking_score> <paper_class>

+ he paper class takes the values {C1, C2, C3, C4, C5}, which correspond to papers belonging to the top {0.01, 0.1, 1, 10} percentiles for classes
+ C1-C4, respectively, and the botton 90% for class C5.

 ## PageRank.py

 This script implements google's pagerank method on a citation graph.
 The expected pagerank-specific parameter is the probability a, which determines